h5py/h5py/docs/source/guide/quick.rst

 The `HDF Group <http://www.hdfgroup.org>`_ is the final authority on HDF5.
-They also have an `introductory tutorial <http://www.hdfgroup.org/HDF5/Tutor/>`_ which provides a good introduction.
+They also have an `introductory tutorial <http://www.hdfgroup.org/HDF5/Tutor/>`_ which provides a good overview.

 What is HDF5?
 =============